 As a human being raised by traditions, I had standards for living and thinking set for me.
 As an artist, it has been my responsibility to myself to interpret them.

 Much like my upbringing, where art work was concerned, I was shown at a young age what was believed to be the correct way of doing things, because these methods were what worked for the people who taught me.
 Thankfully, I grew out of these habits quickly.
 I began painting what I felt, rather than what I was told would be pretty, and photographing subjects as a means of documentation and expression, rather than use film as a way to flatter the subject.
 Art, for me, became a means to a window of honesty.
+My need for visual documentation is also shown in my street photography and still life photography.

 In 2009, I began a series titled “Kids Are Creepy”.
 These works were inspired by biographical and autobiographical experiences, and influenced by the works of Ralph Eugene Meatyard, Diane Arbis and Bruce Davidson.
 As my projects went further, I began to investigate other artists, doing similar work to my own.
 While there are artists, such as Joshua Hoffine, who use children as their subject to capture similar ideas, I prefer my images to be more cryptic and ambiguous rather than explicit and straight forward, much like the work of Gordana Hajinovic and Denise Grünstein.